drkvogel/bb-quizzes/doc/hoops/hoops-doc.md

 >representation of the HTML elements in the hoops puzzle, with a description of the purpose of each.

     body                    HTML <body> tag
+    #devBar                 hidden
+    div.container           Used to add page margins
+    div#pages               Container to switch the pages
-    div.container           Added by Yeoman/Bootstrap to add page margins.
-Possibly not needed. div#pages               A container for the pages, one of which is shown at a time div.page#game           A page div for the main puzzle div.toptable-container  A container for the image table.
-Possibly not needed table.toptable          Table containing cells containing the two images for each puzzle td#imgdiv-a             Containing cell for the upper image img#img-a               The upper image, which is the same on each page td#imgdiv-b             Containing cell for the lower image img#img-b               The lower image, which is different on each page div.botTxt              Holds the explanatory text when required div.answers             Holds the buttons 1-6 for the user to answer the puzzle, as required div.navCtl              Holds the "Prev/Next" navigation buttons in the intro, as needed
+	div.page#game           Container for the main puzzle
+    div.middleImg           Contains for images, e.g. intro or game div.toptable-container  A container for the game images table.toptable          Table containing the two images for each puzzle td#imgdiv-a             Containing cell for the upper image img#img-a               The upper image, which is the same on each page td#imgdiv-b             Containing cell for the lower image img#img-b               The lower image, which is different on each page div.botTxt              Holds the explanatory text when required div.answers             Holds the buttons 1-6, as required div.navCtl              Holds the "Prev/Next" buttons, as needed

+hoops element heights (top to bottom)

+\newpage

 ## Image Dimensions